patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 One of the goals of Crail has always been to enable efficient storage disaggregation for distributed data processing workloads.
 Separating storage from compute resources in a cluster is known to have several interesting advantages.
 For instance, it allows storage resources to scale independently from compute resources (dynamically provision the storage capacity that is needed), or permits running storage systems on specialized hardware (e.g., weak CPU but fast networks) to reduce cost.
 Storage disaggregation is also simplifies system maintenenance as one can uprade compute and storage resources at different cycles.
 </p>
 <p>
 Today, data processing applications running in the cloud may implicitly use disaggregated storage through cloud storage services like S3.
 For instance, it is not uncommon for mapreduce workloads in the cloud to use S3 instead of HDFS for storing the input and output data.
 While Crail can offer high-performance disaggregated storage for input/output data as well, in this blog we specifically look at how to use Crail for efficient disaggregation of shuffle data.
 Generally, the arguments for disaggregation hold for any type of data including input, output and shuffle data.
+One aspect that makes disaggregating shuffle data particularly interesting is that it gives compute nodes access to ''infinitely'' large pools or storage resources, whereas in traditional ''non-disaggregated'' deployments a compute node is bound by its local resources.

+One interesting aspect of shuffle data is that

-What makes shuffle data particularly interesting is that
+ One aspect that makes disaggregating shuffle data particularly interesting is that

+ current practice to store shuffle data is